 As the main instructor for Music Everybody, Chappell offers seminars in Improvisation, Teaching Improvisation, Composition and Arranging, Interpretation, and Total Musicianship.
 The seminars take place on weekends and provide a three-hour immersion in the chosen topic.
-Seminars have taken place in California and Maryland, and they will soon be offered in other locations.
 The website for this series is musiceverybody.com.

-Chappell is a member of the Piano Faculty at The Levine School of Music, where he teaches private piano lessons in classical music and jazz, and gives classes in improvisation, jazz theory, jazz combo, and adult beginning jazz piano.
+At Levine Music, Chappell teaches private piano lessons in classical music and jazz, and has given classes in improvisation, jazz theory, jazz combo, jazz history, adult beginning jazz piano, and intro to jazz for adults (all instruments).
 He also has served as Co-Chairman of the Jazz Department.

 In the course of teaching these subjects at both schools and at home, Chappell has also been called upon to provide instruction in composition, songwriting, arranging, classical music theory, and classical music history.

 Students of Jeffrey Chappell have been accepted to The Juilliard School, Yale University, Peabody Conservatory of Music, Oberlin Conservatory, University of Michigan, University of Maryland, Hartt School of Music, Columbia University, Brigham Young University, Boston University, Princeton University, and Catholic University of America, among others.
 Many have gone on to professional careers as performers, teachers, and recording artists, and among them are a record company executive, a jazz singer, a rock songwriter, and two members of the progressive band Lake Trout.
 Several are prizewinners in music competitions, and one was selected as the youngest (15 years old) participant in the 2002 “Betty Carter’s Jazz Ahead” residency for composers at the Kennedy Center for the Performing Arts.